Applications for 2018 will be Available mid year

-The first year of the programme.
-The overall aim of Part One is to provide the foundational knowledge and skills required to enable the student to work as part of the health care team with clients/patients/residents in a range of hospital and community settings.
+The first year of the programme provides the foundational knowledge and skills required to enable students to work as part of the health care team with clients/patients/residents in a range of hospital and community settings.

 Additional Entry Requirements